AY2526S1-CS2103T-F10-2/tp/docs/DeveloperGuide.md

 ### Enhancement 10: Export to CSV/vCard

-**Current Limitation:** No way to export contacts for use in other applications.
+**Current Limitation:** Unable to export contacts for use in other applications.

 **Proposed Enhancement:** Add `export` command to export contacts to CSV or vCard format.